-Strawberries versus Esophageal Cancer ,
+Transcript: Strawberries vs. Esophageal Cancer

-Because of the well-defined, stepwise progression of esophageal, researchers jumped on it as a way to test the ability of berries—the healthiest fruits—to reverse the progression of cancer.
-A randomized phase 2 clinical trial of powdered strawberries in patients with precancerous lesions of the esophagus.
-Six months of eating 1 to 2 ounces a day of freeze dried strawberries—that’s like over a pound of fresh strawberries a day, and the progression of disease was reversed in 80% of the high dose strawberry treatment.
+Because of the well-defined, stepwise progression of esophageal cancer, researchers jumped on it as a way to test the ability of berries—the healthiest fruits—to reverse the progression of cancer.
+“A Randomized Phase II [clinical] Trial of [powdered] Strawberries in Patients with…Precancerous Lesions of the Esophagus.”
+Six months of eating one or two ounces a day of freeze-dried strawberries—that’s like over a pound of fresh strawberries a day.
+And, the progression of disease was reversed in 80% of those on the high-dose strawberry treatment.
 At the beginning of the study, none had a normal esophagus.
 They either had mild or moderate precancerous disease.
-But by the end of the study most lesions either regressed from moderate to mild, or disappeared completely.
-Here’s some representative before and after pictures.
-From moderate to mild.
-Or from mild, to gone.
-By the end of the study half of those on the high dose of strawberries walked away disease free.
+But, by the end of the study, after all those strawberries, most lesions either regressed from moderate to mild, or disappeared completely.
+Here’s some representative before-and-after pictures.
+Give some strawberries, and many went from moderate disease to mild.
+Or, from mild to gone.
+By the end of the study, half of those on the high dose of strawberries walked away disease-free.

-A diet rich in foods from animal origin and poor in foods containing vitamins and fiber, in other words plant foods, may increase esophageal cancer risk.
-And now we know at least one plant that may even reverse the course of disease if caught early enough.
+“A diet rich in foods from animal origin and poor in foods containing vitamins and fiber [in other words plant foods, may] increase esophageal cancer risk.”
+And now, we know at least one plant that may even reverse the course of disease, if caught early enough.